 Festival-goers here dress for comfort, not style bloggers.
 Opt for a t-shirt and jeans and remember that you can't go wrong with Doc Martens at a festival, especially since this one has been known to become a mud pit in the past.

 Party in the Front, Business in the Back

 Are you a cross-armed head bobber or a rager with not a lot of concern for your toes and limbs?
 It's largely a punk and metal fest, so before you stake out a spot in the crowd, consider the band and where you'd want to be in case of mosh pits and stage divers.
 Riot Fest brings out all ages: it's okay to show your age by chilling in the back.

 Don't let the barrage of senior citizen rock star headliners fool you: Riot Fest is for everyone.
 Expect parents with small kids, teenagers, Millennials, and old-timers.

 No camping or 3 am sets makes for a well-rested crowd at this fest.
-Both locations are in the middle of a city, which means strict sound curfews.
+It's in the middle of a city, which means strict sound curfews.
 At the end of the night, go home, take a shower, catch some z's, wake up, and do it all over again.

-There is no on-site camping at either festival.
-However, Riot Fest has partnered with Curadora (a hotel-booking service) to help festival-goers find affordable accommodations in each city.
+There is no on-site camping.
+However, Riot Fest has partnered with Curadora (a hotel-booking service) to help festival-goers find affordable accommodations.